groonga/groonga/doc/source/reference/commands/thread_count.rst

 Specifies the new max number of threads.

-You must specify unsigned integer:
+You must specify positive integer:

 .. groonga-command
 .. include:: ../../example/reference/commands/thread_count/new_count.log